freeCodeCamp/freeCodeCamp/guide/english/css/selectors/index.md

 * [CSS Selectors Cheat Sheet on FreeCodeCamp Guides](https://guide.freecodecamp.org/css/tutorials/css-selectors-cheat-sheet)

-Selectors in CSS (cascading style sheets) are determined based on *specificity*, with this we are able to be more specific on our style rules and override other rules that may be targeting the same element but is not as specific.
-The way this specificty hierarchy works is based on weight, meaning a element Selector has a weight of 1 (one), a class selector has a weight of 10 (ten) and a id selector has a weight of One Hundred (100).
-We are able to combine different selectors together be more specific on the element we whant to change.
+Selectors in CSS (cascading style sheets) are determined based on *specificity*, which means we are able to be more specific on our style rules and override other rules that may be targeting the same element but are not as specific.
+The way this hierarchy works is based on weight, meaning an element selector has a weight of 1, a class selector has a weight of 10 and an id selector has a weight of 100.
+We are able to combine different selectors together in order to specify the element we want to change.

 As a example: